SmashedFrenzy16/GUI-Todo-List-App/README.md

 # GUI Todo List App
 This is a GUI todo list app made in Python using Tkinter.
+Seamlessly keep track of your tasks with this simple and easy to use program!

 ## Run